daboynb/playcurlNEXT/Readme.md

 # Additional

-- You can trigger the action too if you have magisk canary
+- You can trigger the action too (action.sh) if you have magisk canary

 - You can run the script on termux too, the command is : su -c 'fp'